muggy8/improbable/from-me-to-me/K4fSYHh5.md

 But despite this, Mikay didn't seem to get any angrier and instead just let out a huge sigh as he rubbed his forehead with his hand.

-"What am I going to do with you" Mikay lemented.
+"What am I going to do with you" Mikay lamented.

 But before he can continue, Phanna was at the aquarium already fishing the two blobs out.